abwahab175/CODSOFT/README.md

 # 3

-Iris Flower Classification : The Iris Flower Classification project is a classic machine learning task.
-It involves using the Iris dataset to classify iris flowers into different species based on their sepal and petal measurements.
+Sales Prediction : In this project, I built a sales prediction system using Python.
+The project includes data collection, preprocessing, and the development of a machine learning model to predict sales.